 The Politics of the Multiracial Right

-This public symposium brings together leading journalists, scholars, and other commentators to examine the shifting dynamics of race in conservative political formations.
+This project brings together leading journalists, scholars, and other commentators to examine the shifting dynamics of race in conservative political formations.

 In the Los Angeles suburbs a ‘Filipinos for Trump’ rally attracts hundreds.
 On the south side of Chicago, Black conservative activists open the “Booker T Washington and Ida B Wells Renaissance Center” to recruit new voters for the local GOP.
 Conservative groups like the Koch Brothers pour millions into programs to train and recruit Latinos while the Proud Boys draw growing numbers of men of color into their leadership.
 A new wave of Black and Latino candidates win election to Congress across the country, some running as proud MAGA champions.
 Polls now point to growing support for the Trump campaign among many voters of color.